Charlotte Phillips Real Estate Memorial Scholarship

 Mom

-Charlotte passed away peacefully at the age of 97 on April 12, 2023, in Apple Valley, CA, and is survived by her three children, Ann, Janie, and Jim, four grandchildren, and four great-grandchildren but more importantly, she leaves a legacy of being dedicated servant to the Lord and her strong faith combined with her actions.
+Charlotte passed away peacefully at the age of 97 on April 12, 2023, in Apple Valley, CA. She is survived by her three children, Ann, Janie, and Jim, four grandchildren, and four great grandchildren.
+More importantly, Charlotte leaves a legacy of being a dedicated servant of the Lord, and of serving others.
+Charlotte will always be remembered for her passion for life and love for family and friends.
+She loved the American flag and all it stands for, including

 On behalf of our family, Thanks for supporting her scholarship fund and the Victor Valley College Foundation.
 Charlotte was indeed one of a kind, and her life was a life well lived.
 Charlotte and her life continue to impact others, and the legacy she leaves behind will continue for many years.